junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Ellen turns back to Dean, "What do you think?
 If we can fix that --"

 "Ellen," Sam says, choking.
 "That would mean we'll never see you again.
-Or Bobby, or Jo, or anyone.
+Or you see Bobby, or Jo, or anyone.
 You'll stop existing."

 "I'll go with Mom," Jo says quickly.
 "Then whatever happens to us next, anywhere or nowhere, we go together."

-Ash solutes with two fingers pressed together.
+Ash salutes with two fingers pressed together.
 "Not a big fan of living as a ghost here, had enough fun running around in Heaven too -- count me in."

 Bobby smiles softly.
 "What's dead should stay dead, right?
 You better prepare a damn well farewell this time."